Helper functions to convert between formula and matrix interface

 A string describing whether the resulting

-should be returned as a"matrix"
+xandyshould be returned as a"matrix"or a"data.frame".- remove_intercept

 A logical indicating whether to remove the intercept column after